Everyone is on Facebook, X (Twitter), Instagram and even TikTok. But can these social media channels help you sell more books?

 My blog might get only a few Likes on each post, but now and then, one post will attract many more, and my following increases.

-But again, this is a platform where trying to sell directly doesn’t work either.
+But again, this is a platform where trying to sell directly doesn’t work well at all.

 It’s very much about building your reputation and profile and using your blog posts as a form of content marketing.

-Flipboard and Pinterest are useful platforms but they don’t create a conversation.
-They are helpful, however, in gaining exposure to your blog, books, and reviews.
+Flipboard and Pinterest are two useful platforms, but they don’t create a conversation.
+They can, however, help you gain exposure for your blog, books, and reviews.

-You want to let the world know what you do and what you have to offer.
+You want to let the world know what you do and what you have to offer, and hopefully sell some copies of your book or books.

 But make sure there is a lot of informative information and intelligent conversation in between.

-My advice is to be patient with social media.
+My advice is to start early, well before you publish your book, and be patient with social media.

-As your author’s reputation and name become better known, people will find your books and ebooks, especially using search when they are ready, and book sales will follow.
+As your author’s reputation and name become better known, people will find your books and ebooks when they are ready, and book sales will follow.

 Related reading: Nine Book Promotion Ideas That Just Never Really Work At All